jlaumonier/mlsurvey/doc/projectmanagement.md

 * Create generic factory
 * Fairness utils : make the calculation of conditional proba more robust (more test)
 * Fairness : rethinking the workflow to integrate supervised learning workflow
+* Defining and validating a json schema for config files

 ## Current
-* Visualization : Improve process : use dash  and dynamic interface.
-Refactor workflow
-* Bug : empty log directory during visualization
+* Error Management - Make the system robust

 ## Done
 * Git repository : local